 General Course Information

-Course Code EDUC 1009 Course English Literacy for University Coordinating Unit School of Education Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Assumed Knowledge Basic fluency in spoken and written English required Restrictions This class is only open for students in the University Preparatory Program or the Wirltu Yarlu Preparatory Program.
-Course Description This course is designed to help improve students' English skills.
+Course Code EDUC 1009 Course English Literacy for University Coordinating Unit School of Education Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Assumed Knowledge Basic fluency in spoken and written English required Restrictions Available to University Preparatory Program or Wirltu Yarlu Preparatory Program students only Course Description This course is designed to help improve students' English skills.
 Students will develop effective self-learning tools in order to take control of their own language learning that will extend beyond the limits of this course.
 The course focuses on fundamental language skills but is open to both non-native speakers of English and native speakers wishing to improve their language skills.
 The course will assist students in conducting self-directed learning through reading, writing and listening.
 Students are free to choose much of their own study material, from their own disciplines of interest, however substantial demonstration of out-of-class study is required and forms a significant component of assessment.